 Is carrot cake healthier than regular cakes?

 I get asked this question a lot.
 The truth is it depends.
 Is this cake healthier than most?
 Maybe.
 I add almond flour for a bit of protein to balance out the sugars.
 I also use coconut oil instead of butter.

 The downside is sugar and this cake and the frosting have sugar.

 Can you make cupcakes with this cake recipe?

 Yes, you can easily make cupcakes with this carrot cake recipe.
 Just use a paper-lined muffin tin!

 Things Needed To Make This Easy Gluten Free Carrot Cake Recipe:

-- My very favorite gluten free flour blend. (*If your blend doesn’t have xanthan gum, add 1 teaspoon!)
+- This brand of gluten free flour blend. (*If your blend doesn’t have xanthan gum, add 1 teaspoon!)

 - Almond flour, mentioned above.